Latest Information and Policies regarding COVID-19

-Join fellow Northeast District unit representatives at the Northeast District Scouting Roundtables (theme: Scouting for All) at 7pm, Wednesday, March 11th.
-The theme of our April 8th Roundtables is “Ideal Year of Scouting“.
+Join fellow Northeast District unit representatives at the Northeast District “Virtual” Scouting Roundtables at 7pm, Wednesday, August 12th.
 Our Northeast District unit commissioners meet at 6pm on the same night.

 The Firecrafter organization Chank-Tun-Un-Gi Ember now meets regularly at the Golden-Burke Scout Center in unison with the Order of the Arrow WAP Chapter on the 3rd Thursday evening of each month.
 The Ember meets at 6pm, and the Chapter at 7:15pm with fellowship between meetings.